The Nanoplasmas team is:

-Dr. Katerina Tsougeni received a M.Sc. and a Ph.D degree in Polymers Science and Applications from the Chemistry Department of the University of Athens, in 2005 and 2010 respectively.
-Her current research interests include design, fabrication and characterization of bioanalytical devices for enrichment and isolation of DNA of pathogen microorganisms in food fabrication, for chromatographic applications, as well as for micro-array technology applications.
+Dr. Katerina Tsougeni (F) received herM.Sc. and Ph.D. degrees in Polymers Science and Applications from the Chemistry Department of the University of Athens, in 2005 and 2010 respectively.
+Her current research interests include design, fabrication and characterization of bioanalytical devices for enrichment and isolation of DNA of pathogen microorganisms in food samples, for chromatographic applications, as well as for micro-array technology applications.
 She is the author and co-author of 34 publications in refereed international journals and is co-inventor in 2 patent applications.

-Dr. Sotirios E. Kakabakos obtained his B.Sc. in Pharmacy, University of Athens, in 1980 and his Ph.D. in Pharmacy from the University of Patras in 1989.
-From 1990 to 1991 he was a post-doctoral fellow in the Clinical Biochemistry Department of the Medical School at the University of Toronto.
-Since 1992 he is working at IRRP, where he holds the position of the Director of Research, on the development and evaluation of advanced immunoassay technologies focusing mainly on optical immunosensors.
-He was/is scientific responsible of 12 national, EU, and international projects and is author/co-author of 65 papers in peer-reviewed international journals and of more than 80 communications in international conferences.
-He also holds 13 national, international and European patents.
+Dr. S. Kakabakos (M) obtained his B.Sc. in Pharmacy, Univ. of Athens, in 1980 and his Ph.D. in Pharmacy, Univ. of Patras in 1989.
+In 1990-91 he was a postdoc fellow in the Medical School at the University of Toronto.
+In 1992 he joined IRRP, where he holds the position of the Director of Research, on the development and evaluation of advanced immunoassay technologies focusing mainly on optical immunosensors.
+He was/is scientific responsible of 12 national, EU, and international projects and is author/co-author of 139 papers in peer-reviewed international journals and of more than 100 communications in international conferences.
+He also holds 15 national, international and European patents.

-Dr. Panagiota S. Petrou obtained her B.Sc. in Chemistry from the University of Athens in 1993 and her Ph.D. in Chemistry from the same university in 2000.
-From 06/2000 to 07/2001, she was a post-doctoral fellow in the Institute of Microsystems Technology of Albert-Ludwig University of Freiburg.
-At the end of 2002, she joined IRRP where currently holds a Senior Researcher position.
-Her activities include the development of advanced immunoassay technologies focusing on optical immunosensors, protein and DNA arrays, multi-analyte systems, modification of surfaces with self-assembled monolayers, etc. She has participated in more than 14 national and EU projects.
-She is author/co-author of 42 papers in International Journals and of more than 50 communications in international conferences.
-She also holds 11 national, European or international patents.
+Dr P. Petrou (F) obtained her B.Sc. and Ph.D. in Chemistry from the Univ. of Athens in 1993 and 2000, respectively.
+From 2000 to 2001, she was a Post-doctoral fellow Albert-Ludwig University of Freiburg.
+Since 2002, she is a Director of Research in IRRP.
+Her activities include development of advanced bioanalytical microsystems, protein and DNA arrays, modification of surfaces with self-assembled monolayers, etc. She has participated in more than 14 national and EU projects.
+She is author/co-author of 117 papers in international Journals and holds 13 Greek and international patents.

 Research and Development employees